apollographql/federation/README.md

 Federation 2 is an evolution of the original Apollo Federation with an improved shared ownership model, enhanced type merging, and cleaner syntax for a smoother developer experience.
 It’s backwards compatible, requiring no major changes to your subgraphs.

-Checkout the [v2 docs](https://www.apollographql.com/docs/federation/v2) and [demo repo](https://github.com/apollographql/supergraph-demo-fed2) to take it for a spin and [let us know what you think](https://community.apollographql.com/t/announcing-apollo-federation-2/1821)!
+Checkout the [Federation 2 docs](https://www.apollographql.com/docs/federation) and [demo repo](https://github.com/apollographql/supergraph-demo-fed2) to take it for a spin and [let us know what you think](https://community.apollographql.com/t/announcing-apollo-federation-2/1821)!

-For Federation 1, see the [v1 docs](https://www.apollographql.com/docs/federation) and [the branch we'll be using to maintain Federation 1](https://github.com/apollographql/federation/tree/version-0.x).
+For Federation 1, see the [docs](https://www.apollographql.com/docs/federation/v1) and [code](https://github.com/apollographql/federation/tree/version-0.x).

 Checkout the [project roadmap](ROADMAP.md) to see what's coming next!